 Retailer roundup, managing COVID-19

-Grocery, drug, mass, convenience and more – all retailers are stepping up in big ways during the COVID-19 crisis.
+Grocery, drug, mass, convenience and more – all retailers have been stepping up in big ways during the long COVID-19 crisis.

 Key retailers have been deemed “critical” by the Department of Homeland and Security and are tasked with being fully operational during the pandemic.
-Here's a bulleted list of some of what retailers are doing to maintain safety in stores and build up communities.
+Here's a bulleted list of some of what retailers have been doing over the last few months to maintain safety in stores and build up communities.

 - Hiring around 20,000 additional store employees corporately or through its franchise owners.